 Soryu Kiln

-Soryu Kiln is a Kyo ware kiln highly skilled in the art of celadon porcelain, combining the techniques of Koishiwara ware of Fukuoka prefecture.
-It is unique in design where shades of blue of the celadon ware are emphasized by the grooves made by carving out continuous geometric patterns by a skill called "Tobikanna" (Chattering Pottery).
-The emerged style is a combination of the nobility of traditional celadon ware, and the tobikanna technique of folk craft.
+Soryu Kiln is a Kyo ware kiln highly skilled in the art of celadon porcelain as well as the techniques of Fukuoka Prefecture's Koishiwara ware.
+Its works feature a unique design in which the blue shades celadon are emphasized by grooves made by carving out continuous geometric patterns using a technique called tobikanna, also known as chattering.
+Their style is a combination of the nobility of traditional celadon ware and the folk-art craft of tobikanna techniques.

 Accidental Beauty, Celadon, a True Heritage of East Asian Porcelain

 The exquisite blend and glare of celadon porcelain we see today was caused by metal dust emerging into turquoise under the flame.
 The birth of celadon was very much accidental, 2400 years ago in China.
-Encapsulated by the transformation into this unique blend of a noble blue and emerald shine; from southern China to Thailand, Vietnam, Korea and Japan, Celadon art has become a truly communal heritage and beauty of East Asian porcelain.
+Encapsulated by the transformation into this unique blend of a noble blue and emerald shine; from southern China to Thailand, Vietnam, Korea and Japan, celadon art has become a truly communal heritage and beauty of East Asian porcelain.

 The Prestige of Celadon Porcelain, into the Scenes of Daily Cuisine